lewis-weinberger/psc/README.md

 # psc
-> A collection of very simple multiplayer turn-based games.
+> A collection of very simple multiplayer turn-based terminal games.

 This collection was created for playing multiplayer games either locally on the same machine or remotely via, for example, an [ssh(1)](https://man.openbsd.org/ssh) connection.
 The text-based graphics and leisurely turn-based gameplay were deliberately chosen to support poor internet connections.